-The A_INMDIT and A_INCHIT functions must execute one time, in either order, before the A_INCHRD function block executes.
+The A_INMDIT and A_INCHIT functions must execute one time, in either order, before the A_INCHRD function block executes (see the descriptions for A_INMDIT and A_INCHIT for cases in which these functions are not required).

 Examples

 The information below will help you to calculate the device signal if you know the value at VALU or to calculate the VALU if you know the device signal.